dcera-dev/SimpleTaskManager/README.md

 Simple Task Manager is a React based web application that holds a todo list for a user.
 It features creation, editing, and deletion of tasks, as well as tracks which tracks are completed and the total number of tasks completed.

 ## Access
-Simple Task Manager is accessible on GitHub Pages, located here: <link>
+Simple Task Manager is accessible on GitHub Pages, located here: https://dcera-dev.github.io/SimpleTaskManager/

 ## Installation
 Simple Task Manager can also be run locally via npm.
 Installation instructions are simple: